kristianmandrup/amazing-aurelia-book/basic-routing.md

 <template>
 ```

-If you want to pass data to the route you have to use a more advanced variant which we will look at later
+If you want to pass data to the route you have to use a more advanced variant with `params` which we will look at later when we go more in depth.
+For now let's keep it simple!

 You will notice that by default the full screen is swapped with the view of the route being routed to.
 In most real apps however, you want to have a basic single page layout and then swap out one or more regions of the page when you route to a new page, while keeping the surrounding layout in place.